bezalel001/pleoxpensify/pleoxpensify/README.md

 - `Async Action Creators:` I used `redux-mock-store` to mock the Redux store completely for tests
 - `Reducers:` test whether they return the new state after applying the action to the previous state

-### Proposed improvements

-- Responsive design
-- Improve UI/UX design
-- Use Reselect library to implement memoized, composable selector functions for efficient computation of derived data from the Redux store.
-- Write more test cases, including integration test.
-Full test coverage
-- Use `absolute imports` to import internal dependencies

-### Other Project Details

-- It took me approxiamtely ~ 40 hours (spread over 2.5weeks ) to design, implement and write unit tests for the project
-- Nothing really difficult.
-Just that it's hard to know when to stop, since there's only one chance of impressing the extremely talented software engineers at Pleo
-- I am proud of using Redux for state management and my architecture skills

 ### How to run the app